 inclusive religious spaces and it was followed by a wide-ranging discussion.

-- In November Jeremy Rodell, dialogue officer for the BHA discussed
+- In November Jeremy Rodell, dialogue officer for the Humanists UK discussed

 The Big Change in Religion & Belief in Britain - A Humanist Response.

 The number of Anglicans is steadily declining but the number of evangelical

 Christians and of Muslims is increasing, as is the number of people

 with no religious affiliation.
 There is thus a potential for societal